data-ethics-and-society/data-ethics-and-society-reading-group/Sessions/2021/08-21-session.md

 This article is adapted from the book's 'Affect' chapter.

 - [Google’s artificial intelligence ethics won't curb war by algorithm](https://www.wired.co.uk/article/google-project-maven-drone-warfare-artificial-intelligence), *Phoebe Braithwaite, Wired*.
-This article explores how Google was involved with the  US Department of Defense’s Project Maven, which used AI to target drone strikes.
+This article explores how Google was involved with the  US Department of Defense's Project Maven, which used AI to target drone strikes.

 - [Stop talking about AI ethics.
 It’s time to talk about power](https://www.technologyreview.com/2021/04/23/1023549/kate-crawford-atlas-of-ai-review/), *Karen Hao, MIT Technology Review*.
 This is a review article for the book, which summarises everything neatly.